 While it’s awesome to have total, 100% video-mapped LED pixels, it’s not necessary for every circumstance.
 Maybe for this particular use, you just need the pixels to run some cool patterns.
 Maybe you can control them via a few presets from your pixel driver, and you don’t need detailed control at all.

 Or maybe, you do need that 100% video control.
 But my point is this – before you go out and get “the best media server money can buy”, you need to define your expectations.
 Because there is a decent chance that you may be able to get things working within your existing DMX infrastructure.

 Step 2: Lighting Console or Media Server?

-At the most basic level (outside of running presets off a pixel driver like the ENTTEC Pixel Port), most software based lighting consoles can control pixels.
+At the most basic level, most software-based lighting consoles can control pixels.

 Running Pixels from Your Lighting Console

 The cool thing about lighting pixels is that they speak the same networked DMX signal that lighting consoles use to work with regular lights.

 Some pixel controllers can even take in regular DMX (non-networked) and turn it into pixel signal – but I digress – the fact is – out of the box, if your lighting console has enough DMX output available for the number of channels that your pixels need, you can control them via your console.

 Now, depending on the console you have, this can go 1 of 2 ways.
 Either you can run chases and other FX generated with your console’s effects engine, or you may even be able to pixel map inside of your console.